-Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
+Notification: The permittee must submit a pre-construction notification and a document describing how the overall mining plan will result in a net increase in aquatic resource functions to the district engineer and receive written authorization prior to commencing the activity.
 (See general condition 32.)